 If there is something wrong, the SEO expert knows what to do because they can see a clear picture as to what’s happening on the website.

 Why you need Robots.txt

 You can learn more about using robots.txt to prevent crawlers from ranking unnecessary pages in this Google Search Central post.

 Missing SSL certificate

-You may miss out on the opportunities to use some keywords in the URL if it looks something like “https://sample.com/3316e236/”.
-On the other hand, when your link looks good such as “https://sample.com/folder/article-2018/” you make it appear aesthetic and user-friendly.
+You may miss out on the opportunities to use some keywords in the URL if it looks something like this: “https://sample·com/3316e236/”.
+On the other hand, when your link looks good, for example, “https://sample·com/folder/article-2018/”, you make it appear aesthetic and user-friendly.

 301 redirects and rel=”canonical” attributes